Luigi-Crisci/Hand-Coded-Lexer/README.md

 # Hand-Coded Lexer

-A simple java implementation of a Lexer in pure Java.
+A simple java implementation of a Lexer in pure Java, made for the course "Compiler" at  University of Salerno.

 ## Build